shylux/ch.bfh.bti7081.s2015.rot/doc/task03/Dokumentation.md

 * alle Patienten, die keine Suchtpatienten sind.

 ##Research
-investigate: literature, case studies, state of the art systems, …
-conduct: one interview and/or field study
+tbd.
+Notfallplan (JM)
 ##Synthesize
-collect, order, and analyze all material in your group
+tbd. collect, order, and analyze all material in your group
 define: 2 or more personas as target user(s) for your application
 define: main features (i.e., user requirements)
 ##Design